 “Mankind is not a circle with a single center but an ellipse with two focal points of which facts are one and ideas the other.”—Victor Hugo

 Last week I climbed higher than the Sears Tower in a near-fugue state, brought on by a Netflix series.
 “The Circle” is a surreal distillation of our zeitgeist, one that is eminently satisfying on a limbic level.
-It has the uneasy sensation of a deepfake, of a show entirely designed and cast by a neural net trained on all our contemporary anxieties: “We forced an AI with generalized anxiety disorder to view ten billion Instagram interactions and here’s what it made!”
+It offers the uneasy sensation of a deepfake, of a show entirely designed and cast by a neural net trained on all our contemporary neuroses: “We forced an AI with generalized anxiety disorder to view ten billion Instagram interactions and here’s what it made!”

 The premise of “The Circle” is, essentially, “Big Brother” meets “Catfish.”